Smemedi/Bloom_Buddy/README.md

 - Eileen Garay: learned how to address class imbalance by comparing popular oversampling techniques (SMOTE, ADASYN, Random Resampling).
 Additionally, I gained experience in hyperparameter optimization through grid search, testing various combinations of n_estimators and max_depth to balance model accuracy and storage efficiency.

 ## Future Work
-Our team would love to expand the app to have a community base component.
+Our team would love to expand the app to have a community base component/forum.
 Within the community side of the app, we would add future events within Chicago and post from gardeners from Chicago.
-(Add more from app team)
+Additionally, we would add a prediction model for certain plant statistics and push notifications when a stat is abnormal to ideal ranges.
-From the database/ML team we would love to get insight data from conservatory in Chicago and train the model on that data.
+From the database/ML team, we would love to get insight data from conservatory in Chicago and train the model on that data.